Aggressors of Dark Kombat

 REVIEW

-Aggressors of Dark Kombat, known as Tsuukai GANGAN Koushinkyoku in Japan (which translates to Thrilling Intense March) was one of Neo Geo's most obscure & most unknown fighting games.
+Aggressors of Dark Kombat, also known as Tsuukai GANGAN Koushinkyoku in Japan (which translates to Thrilling Intense March) was one of the NeoGeo's most obscure 2D fighting games.
 The only difference between the Japanese version and the international versions, besides the name change, is the inclusion of blood when a critical hit is landed.
-This 2D fighter's most unique attribute was that it allowed players to move "up" and "down" on the screen during the fight.
+AODK's most distinguishing mechanic is the ability for characters to move vertically on the screen, as well as horizontally like in most 2D fighters.
 Weapons also become available at certain times during the fight and can be picked up and used by the characters.

 Besides kicks, punches, and a few weapon-based attacks, characters in Aggressors of Dark Kombat can also execute a Gan Gan Attack (AKA Crazy Attack in the US version).
 This move can be performed when the opponent's health bar is flashing red and the power bar is full.
 When a fighter's Gan Gan move connects, that character automatically wins the round.